Windows 10 to Windows 11 Upgrade Stuck or Fails During Installation: How to Fix It

 Windows 11 Installation Stuck or Fails During Upgrade Process (How to Fix)

-Why Windows 11 Installation Gets Stuck or Fails
+Why Windows 10 to Windows 11 Upgrade Gets Stuck or Fails

-Before applying fixes, it helps to understand the most common causes:
+Before applying fixes, here are the most common causes:

-• Insufficient free space on the system drive
+• Insufficient free space on the C: drive

 • Corrupted Windows system files